 Points to consider when creating a poster

-- Most people tend to skim a poster.
-They first look at the title and the pictures.
-Only then might they try to read the rest of the poster if they think the material is interesting.
+- Most people skim a poster, looking at the title and pictures first.
+They might read the rest of the poster if they think the material is interesting.

-- The relationship between text and graphics is especially important.
-The text should be placed so that the reader can read it systematically.
+- The relationship between text and graphics is important.
+Place the text so the reader can view it systematically.

-- Posters incorporate visual combinations of images, lines, color and words.
+- Posters incorporate a visual combination of images, lines, color, and words.
 The basic elements of a poster are the main heading, supporting text and visuals.

 - Selective use of color enhances a poster.
-Colored boarders, bullets and blocks serve to draw attention to specific details.
+Colored borders, bullets, and blocks draw attention to specific details.